 Non-written communication could be e.g. oral presentations of project work, solving calculation assignments in plenum, participation in symposiums or workshops.
-It can also be in the form of digital communication e.g. a video, pod- or screencast.
+It can also be in the form of digital communication e.g. a video or podcast.

 2.3 The CDIO Initiative